Door manufacture by British Motor Heritage

 Then Brown & Gammons confuse things still further by saying that both HZA226 and HZA678 for example i.e. the early and late universal brackets have been superseded by HZA2086, which is the later GT RH front bracket.
 And out of 18 entries covering all eight part numbers all refer to HZA2086 and HZA2087.
 The implication of that is that the GT front brackets can be used both front and rear, roadster and GT.
 However the descriptions say 'Single screw fitting GT & V8', which conversely implies that they are only for the GT fronts!
 Not cheap at £18 for a bare bracket, when Ashley Hinton are showing a pair of HZA678 and HZA679 with fittings for £19.

-Lower stop: This is a bracket in the bottom of the door on which sits a felt pad.
-The main parts catalogue quotes this part as HZA319 the roadster LH (RH not shown) and AHH7550 (LH) and AHH7551 (RH) for the GT.
-It indicates they are held in place with screws and spire nuts, but neither my 73 roadster nor my 75 V8 have screw heads on the bottom of the door or the inner skin, i.e. they are welded in place.
-The 77 and later Parts Catalogue does not list them, so I presume at some point they were welded in, maybe before 1973, or at least before the doors that came with both my cars were made!
+This is a bracket in the bottom of the door AHH7550 (RH) and AHH7551 (LH) on which sits a felt pad AHH6434.
+Note that in September 2023 Moss Europe show two pads on the item page but only supply one unless you specify a quantity of 2.
+The Parts Catalogue indicates they are held in place with screws and spire nuts, but neither my 73 roadster nor my 75 V8 have screw heads on the bottom of the door or the inner skin, i.e. they are welded in place.
+The 77 and later Parts Catalogue does not list those screws and nuts, so I presume at some point they were welded in, maybe before 1973, or at least before the doors that came with both my cars were made!
 They seem to be stainless now - certainly not for appearance, but maybe to prevent them rotting-out as the originals have done.
 However if the remainder of the door is still painted mild-steel that's still going to rust.
-I've seen an eBay source for these at £29 plus £5 P&P - which made me choke.
-Leacy for example has them at £23 plus P&P, and if buying with other parts the P&P for that item will be marginal.
+At the time of writing I've seen an eBay source for these at £29 plus £5 P&P - which made me choke.
+Motaclan/Leacy for example has them at £23 plus P&P, and if buying with other parts the P&P for that item will be marginal.

 Seals: August 2020

 Inner 'furry' seals are stapled to the vinyl-covered waist rail.
-On the roadster outer rubber 'scraper' seals are pop-riveted to the door skin directly, and on the GT they are clipped to the bright finishers which are then pop-riveted to the door skin.
-To access both the drop-glass at least has to be removed, and maybe the GT quarter-light as well.
+On the roadster outer rubber 'scraper' seals are pop-riveted to the door skin directly, and on the GT they are clipped to the bright finishers (AHH7476/7) which are pop-riveted to the door skin.
+To access either the drop-glass has to be removed, and on the GT because the outer rubber seal is clipped to the door finisher it may be necessary to remove that from the door which will need the GT quarter-light to be removed as well.

 Stiffness when winding seems to be the biggest problem, so much so that people break the plastic handles and replace them with after-market metal ones.
 With several BL vehicles over many years I've never had this problem, but as I say many complain of it.
 The glass slides up and down in 'flocked' rubber inserts fitted into the metal channels of the 1/4-light frame and another plain channel at the lock-end of the door.
 These rubber strips can rip and cause the glass to jam, and if the flock wears off the rubber may well make the action a lot stickier.
 The two channels may also not be in line so are trying to flex the glass as it moves up and down, and the regulator mechanism may also be stiff from rusting or lack of lubrication.
 The first thing to do is to determine whether it is the regulator or the glass that is causing the problem.